techvice/techvice.github.io/_posts/2018-07-05-an-imposter-among-engineers.md

 Shame is one of the critical components of these two situations.
 I have a tremendous amount of shame in my life.
 From the way it shaped me as a kid to my repeated mistakes as a young engineer, shame has been a major repeating event in my life.
 Shame has had too long to fester as a hidden element of my life.
 I've worked over the last few years to shed the shame I've carried.
 It will continue to take years to work towards a shameless life.

 We must never let the shame prevent us from doing the work we are capable of accomplishing.
 Shame cannot live when we are open about what we feel and how it is hindering us.
 I would extend a challenge to all: do not let shame be a hidden burden you carry.
 We all deal with shame and we all can remove the shame we feel when we share it with the world.

 Unburden yourself.
+Lift all around you.
 [Live a life so shameless](https://open.spotify.com/track/0ehrTIFn0kb4BYtkbrK7Je?autoplay=true&v=T).

-- Discussing shame
-- Open communication
-- Work together to win